21 min read

 Similar to Hindu mandalas and yantras, Buddhist mandalas are designed to have a transformative, meditative focus, whereby the perceptions and consciousness can gravitate spirilicly towards the true nature of existence.
 Here, the Tantric Buddhist Kalachakra mandala (the Wheel of Time) is perhaps the most well-known representation.[13]

 The Tibetan word for mandala is kyilkhor.
-Kyil meaning “center,” and khor meaning “fringe,” “gestalt,” or “area around.”[16]
+Kyil means “center,” and khor means “fringe,” “gestalt,” or “area around.”[16]
 Chögyam Trungpa stated that Buddhist mandalas represent the interdependence of events and that the “interdependent existence of things happens in the fashion of orderly chaos.”[17]
 Furthermore, Dzogchen Ponlop Rinpoche described a mandala as an “integrated structure organized around a unifying center.”

 Mandalas are also deeply embedded within the Christian tradition, where they are most commonly found in the form of stained glass rose windows, frescos with animal images representing the apostles, representations of the astrological zodiac, and depictions of saints surrounded by halos of light.
 After analyzing Christian symbols, Jung concluded that Christ was a mandala-like symbol for the Self and psychic development.
 Perhaps the symbol of Christ on the cross is a variant of the representation of the same energetic ascension from the mundane to an integration with the universal matrix of reality that Christians call god.